-- Increase the security of the transportation system for motorized and non-motorized users. - Increase the accessibility and mobility of people and freight. - Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve transportation system resiliency and reliability and reduce (or mitigate) stormwater impacts of surface transportation. - Enhance travel and tourism.
+- Increase the safety of the transportation system for motorized and non-motorized users. - Increase the accessibility and mobility of people and freight. - Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Emphasize the preservation of the existing transportation system.

-- Tackling the Climate Crisis Transition to a Clean Energy, Resilient Future - Equity and Justice 40 in Transportation Planning - Complete Streets - Public Involvement - Strategic Highway Network (STRAHNET)/U.S. Department of Defense (DOD) Coordination - Federal Land Management Agency (FLMA) Coordination - Planning and Environment Linkages (PEL) - Data in Transportation Planning.
+- Tackling the Climate Crisis Transition to a Clean Energy, Resilient Future - Equity and Justice40 in Transportation Planning - Complete Streets - Public Involvement